bio-guoda/preston-scripts/README.md

  2. [`Preston to DwC-A`)(#preston-to-dwca-a) - convert Preston DwC-A archives into sequence files, and parquet files.
  3. [`Create Taxonomic Checklist`](#create-taxonomic-checklist) - use converted Preston DwC-A archives to generate taxonomic checklists given specified taxon and geospatial constraints.

+Please submit any issues you may have using https://github.com/bio-guoda/guoda-services/issues/  .

 ## HDFS Import